sksaifuddin/notes/Java/Basics of Java.md

 | _char_    | 16          | 0       | 216– 1         | _char c = ‘c’;_                 |                                                  |
 | _boolean_ | 1           | –       | –              | _boolean b = true;_             |                                                  |
 source: https://www.baeldung.com/java-primitives#:~:text=2.-,Primitive%20Data%20Types,about%20memory%20management%20in%20Java).

+## Type casting

+## var keyword in Java

+It allows you to create a variable without explicitly declaring the specific data type of the variable.
+This keyword forces automatic type inference based on the type of the assigned value, so it necessary to provide the value of variable at the time of declaration.

+### When to use?

+With `var` , we don’t have to reiterate what is obvious, hence, we simply use `var` for the local variable.
+Also the `var` keyword uses type inference because of which it can identify the type of the variable depending on the value assigned to it.

+When you use the traditional approach, your code will be difficult to read because in most of the cases there will be type duplications, for example,

+`EmployeeDetail employeeDetail = new EmployeeDetail ();`

+With using `var` , the code will become much more readable and concise.
+Let’s compare this with the example above.

+`var employeeDetail = new EmployeeDetail ();`

+### When not to use?

+* You cannot declare a local variable using `var` without initializing it or with `null` value.
+* You cannot use `var` for declaring instance fields, static fields, declaring a lambda expression, parameters for constructors or methods, method return types and generic types.
+* When you want same type of variable for an object of same inheritance hierarchy,

+### Conclusion

+In a nutshell, the var keyword look like a really good way to improve readability and reduce the length of the code by not stating which is obvious.
+We can use this with local variables, or with objects where automatic inference makes sense.

 ## Static keyword in Java

 * In Java, when we declare a field _static_, exactly a single copy of that field is created and shared among all instances of that class.